jcv12/Horiseon-Project/README.md

 - I learned to be patient with the smaller details and how to work with GitHub Pages

 ## Installation

-There is no installation required as it is put on github pages Page link: https://jcv12.github.io/Horiseon-Project/
+There is no installation required as it is put on github pages/n Page link: https://jcv12.github.io/Horiseon-Project/

 ## Credits